A game of elements, balance & alchemy for 2–5 players

 The core tension: you want high-value element cards, but collecting too many of one element without its opposite costs you 3 points per imbalance.
 Nature cards are worth 0 raw points but reduce your imbalance — making them purely a balancing tool.
+Everything is face-up: there is no hidden information, so the whole game is about reading the market and timing your grabs.

 The game uses a deck of 90 cards across 5 elements: